awalterschulze/learning/PublicSpeaking.md

   * Presenting is a gift.
 Don't thank people for coming, they should be thanking you.
   * Don't summarise, advertise.
+  * Call attention to the obvious.
+Acknowledge the likely feelings of the audience to defuse the situation.

 ## Inspiration